dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 > [!NOTE]
 > Compiled bindings can be enabled to improve data binding performance in .NET MAUI applications.
 For more information, see [Compiled bindings](~/fundamentals/data-binding/compiled-bindings.md).

-For information on how to change the `CollectionView` layout, see [Specify CollectionView layout](layout.md).
-For information on how to define the appearance of each item in the `CollectionView`, see [Define item appearance](#define-item-appearance).
+For information on how to change the <xref:Microsoft.Maui.Controls.CollectionView> layout, see [Specify CollectionView layout](layout.md).
+For information on how to define the appearance of each item in the <xref:Microsoft.Maui.Controls.CollectionView>, see [Define item appearance](#define-item-appearance).
 For more information about data binding, see [Data binding](~/fundamentals/data-binding/index.md).

 > [!WARNING]
-> `CollectionView` will throw an exception if its `ItemsSource` is updated off the UI thread.
+> <xref:Microsoft.Maui.Controls.CollectionView> will throw an exception if its `ItemsSource` is updated off the UI thread.

 ## Define item appearance

-The appearance of each item in the `CollectionView` can be defined by setting the `CollectionView.ItemTemplate` property to a `DataTemplate`:
+The appearance of each item in the <xref:Microsoft.Maui.Controls.CollectionView> can be defined by setting the `CollectionView.ItemTemplate` property to a `DataTemplate`:

 ```xaml
 <CollectionView ItemsSource="{Binding Monkeys}">